 - 400-450 g tofu (just use the whole packet, whatever the size)

 - 1 tablespoon gluten free cornflour

-- 1 tablespoon peanut or sesame oil
+- 1 tablespoon (20ml) peanut or vegetable oil

 - 1 teaspoon table salt

 - 1 teaspoon ground white pepper